Mount Sinai climb- the challenge of the mountain

 The best time to hike Mount Sinai in Egypt is considered to be during the cooler months of October to April.
 During this time, the temperatures are more bearable, ranging from 10°C to 20°C, making the strenuous ascent more comfortable.
 The downside is the waiting around at the top for sunrise, after you have sweated and then cooled off.
 It can be extremely cold during this time.

-I have personally hiked during the months of August and September.
+I have personally hiked during the months of August (1) and September (2).
 Though August is the hottest time of year, i found the trek bearable.
 The summit was pleasant at 5 am.
-The month of September was pleasant to hike but I was cold at the top and I needed a good jacket.
-My husband has hiked here in October and March and I remember him telling me how cold he was at the top.
+The month of September was pleasant to hike also but I was cold at the top and I needed a good jacket.
+My husband hiked during October and March and I remember him telling me how cold he was at the top.
 I guess it really depends on where you originate from and how well you handle heat and cold.

 For this particular Egypt attraction, I think most months are very reasonable with the right gear.
 Alternately April, May, October and November would be ideal.